 }

-How to deploy packages using Group Policy
+How do you deploy packages using Group Policy?

 Open Group Policy Management.